mcalzada12/mcalzada12/README.md

 # Hi, I'm Miranda Calzada 👋

-I'm an aspiring data scientist with a background in Industrial Engineering interested in turning data into clear insights and actionable decisions.
+I'm an aspiring data scientist majoring in Industrial Engineering interested in turning data into clear insights and actionable decisions.
 I enjoy working on projects that combine **data analysis**, **visualization**, and **real-world problem solving**.

 ---